of Police Radio

 windshields and shotgun mounts.
 But

-while they had some successes, the receivers could not be made to be
+while they had some successes, the receivers could not be made reliable.
+In

 Rutledge abandoned the department’s radio program and closed station